scipy/scipy/doc/source/roadmap.rst

 Fourier transform enhancements
 ------------------------------

-The new ``scipy.fft`` submodule should be extended to add a backend system with support for PyFFTW and mkl-fft.
+The new ``scipy.fft`` subpackage should be extended to add a backend system with support for PyFFTW and mkl-fft.